argoproj/argo-cd/docs/faq.md

 ## Why Is My App Out Of Sync Even After Syncing?

-Is some cases, the tool you use may conflict with Argo CD by adding the `app.kubernetes.io/instance` label.
+In some cases, the tool you use may conflict with Argo CD by adding the `app.kubernetes.io/instance` label.
 E.g. using Kustomize common labels feature.

 Argo CD automatically sets the `app.kubernetes.io/instance` label and uses it to determine which resources form the app.